Chapter 1 of 8 What is a UTxO?

 Click a transaction node to trace value flow through the chain.

-UTXO Graph
+UTxO Graph

 Click a transaction to trace its inputs (red) and outputs (green)